-Wilderness permits are required year-round for all overnight trips into the Golden Trout, John Muir, Ansel Adams, Hoover Wilderness and Mt.
-Whitney Zones, as well as overnight visitors to wilderness areas in Sequoia, Kings Canyon and Yosemite National Parks.
+Wilderness permits are required year-round for all overnight trips into the John Muir, Ansel Adams, Golden Trout and Hoover Wilderness, as well as wilderness areas in Sequoia, Kings Canyon and Yosemite National Parks.
 Visitors who are day hiking in the Mount Whitney Zone are also required to have a permit.
 Click here for more information on wilderness permits.

 During the high use season, many wilderness areas in Inyo National Forest have quotas that limit the number of people allowed to enter each day.
 This is to help protect the wilderness value of the area.